dotnet/docs-aspire/docs/extensibility/custom-component.md

 }
 ```

 The consumer could choose to omit health checks by setting the `DisableHealthChecks` property to `true` in the configuration.
-This is a common pattern for components that have optional features.
+A common pattern for components is to have optional features and .NET Aspire components strongly encourages these types of configurations.
 For more information on health checks and a working sample that includes a user interface, see [.NET Aspire ASP.NET Core HealthChecksUI sample](/samples/dotnet/aspire-samples/aspire-health-checks-ui/).

 ### Wire up telemetry

 As a best practice, the [MailKit client library exposes telemetry](https://github.com/jstedfast/MailKit/blob/master/Telemetry.md). .NET Aspire can take advantage of this telemetry and display it in the [.NET Aspire dashboard](../fundamentals/dashboard/overview.md).
-Depending on whether or not it's enabled, telemetry is wire up as shown in the following code snippet:
+Depending on whether or not tracing and metrics are enabled, telemetry is wired up as shown in the following code snippet:

 ```csharp
 if (settings.DisableTracing is false)